I spy 2022…is now live! The online exhibition runs from November 30 to February 28, 2023.

 I spy… is a mail art program created by UNIT/PITT Society for Art and Critical Awareness.
 This year, 30 participating artists were mailed a disposable camera and a unique text prompt written by poet, editor and writer Jane Shi.
 They were instructed to photograph whatever they want, as long as one photograph responds to the prompt.
-UNIT/PITT will choose nine unedited photographs from each roll to showcase online and in a final photo catalogue designed by Ricky Castanedo-Laredo.
+UNIT/PITT has chosen nine unedited photographs from each roll to showcase online and in a final photo catalogue designed by Ricky Castanedo-Laredo, which will be published this winter.

 This year’s project will feature photographs taken between August-September 2022 by Ada Dragomir, Alger Ji-Liang, Ana M Tonso Alonso, Angie Rico, Atheana Picha, Celina de Leon, Chloe Hardmon, Dani Neira, DANI YOUR DARLING, Dax Heaven, Hannah Dubois, Jake Kimble, Julia Chang, Kaila Bhullar, Kara Ditte Hansen, Karl Hipol, kathy feng, Louie Villanueva, M.V.
 Williams, Marv Houngbo, Melanie Evelyn, Pari, Samantha Walters, Sara Wylie, Sarah Madgin, Sarah Wong, Snack Witch aka Joni Cheung, Soloman Chiniquay, Timothy Fernandes, and Zuleyma Prado.